lazureykis/json-benchmark-fibers-to-async/README.md

 ## Files

-- `benchmark.js` - Full comparison of all approaches
+- `benchmark.js` - Full comparison of all approaches with timeout and interruption tests
-- `benchmark-async-only.js` - Async/await implementation without fiber dependency
-- `timeout-demo.js` - Clear demonstration of timeout interruption
-- `migration-example.js` - Side-by-side comparison of both approaches
+- `package.json` - Dependencies and scripts
+- `.gitignore` - Git ignore configuration

 ## License